 DoSS is located at 5 Rope Ferry Road, Third Floor, in Hanover, NH.It is staffed 24 hours per day, 7 days a week with trained personnel who provide patrol, prevention, and emergency response for the campus community.
-When fully staffed, the Department is comprised of: One (1) Director, one (1) Associate Director, one (1) Administrative Assistant, one (1) Emergency Manager, one (1) Clery Compliance Officer, two (2) Lieutenants, two (2) Investigators, six (6) Shift Supervisors/Sergeants, fifteen (15) Patrol Officers, seven (7) Communication Officers and three (3) Night Guards.
-Sergeants, Patrol Officers, and Night Guards patrol the campus on foot, in vehicles, and on bicycles, actively involved in the personal and physical security of the campus.
-Communication Officers staff the Communications Center at all times, where they answer questions, provide information, dispatch personnel to answer calls for service, and assist in routine and emergency situations.
+When fully staffed, the Department has 51 people.
+Our Sergeants, Patrol Officers, and Night Guards patrol the campus on foot, in vehicles, and on bicycles, actively involved in the personal and physical security of the campus.
+We staff the Communications Center at all times, where they answer questions, provide information, dispatch personnel to answer calls for service, and assist in routine and emergency situations.
 The Associate Director and Administrative Assistant assist the Director with all of the responsibilities of the Department.
 The Lieutenants, the Emergency Manager, and the Clery Compliance Officer carry out management, operations, professional development, and compliance.
 The Investigators investigate reported cases.
 The Department also contracts with special security officers from Green Mountain Security to supplement staffing during special events such as Commencement, Homecoming, Green Key, and so on.
 These special officers or contract security services have limited authority for crowd control, perimeter, and property protection, but any enforcement action is at the direction of a regular member of the Department of Safety and Security.